 The Wrong Diagnosis

-You are looking at a case of a patient with a type of arthritis that you have not seen for a while on a plain film.
+You are looking at a hand x-ray with a type of arthritis that you have not seen before.
 Finally, you decide to dictate the case without confirming the diagnosis via Google or running it by another clinician.
 You call it osteoarthritis.
 The patient gets treated based on your report.
-One year later, the patient is still not getting better and the doctor sends a new film to another one of your colleagues.
+One year later, the patient is still not getting better, and the doctor sends a new film to another one of your colleagues.
 He comes up to you later in the day and states, “you dictated a case and called it osteoarthritis.
 It was a definite case of gout!!!”

 If you are not sure about a diagnosis, always make sure to either look it up or run it by someone else.
 We are in the business of healing others.
 You should never have too much pride to make guesses when you can get the correct answer!!!

 Not Answering The Clinical Question

-You dictate a plain film of the chest and you happen to see a lytic lesion in the middle of the thoracic spine as well as a pulmonary nodule in the right lower lobe.
-So, you put in your impression- MRI of the thoracic spine is recommended for further characterization.
+You dictate a plain film of the chest, and you happen to see a lytic lesion in the middle of the thoracic spine and a pulmonary nodule in the right lower lobe.
+So, you put in your impression- MRI of the thoracic spine recommended for further characterization.
 8 mm right lower lobe pulmonary nodule.
-A few days later you get a phone call from the physician- “We already know about the osseous lesion and it is a known hemangioma as seen in previous studies.
+A few days later, you get a phone call from the physician- “We already know about the bony lesion, and it is a known hemangioma as seen in previous studies.
 The history said to compare the lung nodule with the prior study.
 Please take a look at that!”

-It is imperative to scour the history for whatever clinical question the clinician wants to be answered.
-This way you can actually provide a helpful answer to improve patient care.
+It is imperative to scour the history for whatever clinical question the clinician wants you to answer.
+This way, you can provide a helpful answer to improve patient care.
 That is the main reason we are here as radiologists!

 The Eight Deadly Sins- Lessons Learned